 It’s been a while since I’ve written up one of these “Scared the Hell Out Of Me” articles.
-But as you can imagine, it has been quite a while since a movie has scared the hell out of me, but that all changed earlier this year when I finally got the chance to sit down and check out writer-director Ari Aster’s supernatural family horror flick Hereditary starring Toni Collette and Gabriel Bryne.
+But as you can imagine, it has been quite a while since a movie has scared the hell out of me.
+But that all changed earlier this year.
+I finally got the chance to sit down and check out writer-director Ari Aster’s supernatural family horror flick Hereditary starring Toni Collette and Gabriel Bryne.

 “There’s a scene in the first act that I predict will send even hardened horror fans fleeing.
 It’s a soul-crushing, trauma-inducing scenario with visceral imagery to match, an emotional and visual assault that hits like a sucker punch with PTSD-triggering potential.
 Those who can endure the ride to its conclusion will simply be able to refer to “that scene” for immediate recall.”

-So yeah, we’re going to talk about THAT scene.
+So, yeah.
+We’re going to talk about THAT Hereditary scene.

 For those who haven’t seen the movie (and are still reading this for some reason) or for those of you out there that fittingly blocked the scene out for your fragile minds, it goes a little something like this: Early in the movie it’s mentioned that the youngest member of the Graham family Charlie, played in a star-making performance by Milly Shapiro, has a peanut allergy.
 It’s mentioned casually once and then the movie keeps on trucking.

-But then I remember that this Charlie girl is one of the main – if not THE main character in this movie (right?) and so I start to calm down, knowing that this isn’t going to go well, but the girl will live through it so she can continue to be creepy for another 90 mins at least.
+But then I remember that this Charlie girl is one of the main – if not THE main character in this movie (right?).
+So I start to calm down, knowing that this isn’t going to go well.
+But the girl will live through it so she can continue to be creepy for another 90 mins at least.
 All is back to good.
-But then, as we cut to Wolff tearing ass down the back highways of middle-of-nowhere America, with Charlie having a full-on allergic reaction that’s closing her throat, a feeling of dawning horror crept back across my brain: Wait, haven’t I seen all the Charlie-moments from the trailer and TV spots already?
+But then, as we cut to Wolff tearing ass down the back highways of middle-of-nowhere America, with Charlie having a full-on allergic reaction that’s closing her throat, a feeling of dawning horror crept back across my brain.
+Wait, haven’t I seen all the Charlie-moments from the trailer and TV spots already?

 I frantically searched my brain as Wolff frantically speed down the highway.
 I’ve seen tons of trailer and TV spots for this film working for Dread Central… and every moment that contains the creepy little girl… Oh, my God.
 They’ve ALL already happened!
 Oh, no!
 Someone do something– too late.
 Upon the screen, Charlie rolls down the window to try and get some air into her closing lungs.
 Just as big brother Wolff sees a dead something in the road.
 He swerves to miss the dead animal and almost hits a thick-ass sturdy-as-fuck light post!
 Thank God, big brother avoids the light post.
 Charlie’s head, however, doesn’t.